originphp/website/source/docs/log.md

 ### File Engine

-The default log file can be found in the `logs` folder, it will be either application.log or development.log depending if you have debug enabled.
-This is only used when you do not provide a file name.
+The default log file is called `application.log`.

 ```php
 use Origin\Log\Log;